theblockstalk/upgradeable-proxy/README.md

 * Change function logic of pre-existing functions so long as the signature does not change.
 See contracts UintSimple, UintAdvancedV2g_OverrideFunctionGetter and UintAdvancedV2h_OverrideFunctionSetter
 * Add new functions to the upgraded contract.
-See contract UintAdvancedV2a_NewFunction ⋅⋅⋅**Note:** applications or other smart contracts will need to know about the upgrade to be able to call the new function.
+See contract UintAdvancedV2a_NewFunction ⋅⋅⋅**Note:** the new function can be added in out of order.
+See contract UintAdvancedV2i_NewFunction ⋅⋅⋅**Note:** applications or other smart contracts will need to know about the upgrade to be able to call the new function.
 * Add new events to the upgraded contract.
 See contract UintAdvancedV2c_NewEvent ⋅⋅⋅**Note:** applications or other smart contracts will need to know about the upgrade to be able to watch for the new event.